 While smaller banks seem to have a competitive advantage in relationship lending, Beck et al. (2011) find that SMEs do not depend entirely on relationship lending, showing that the pricing and type of SME loans is not closely associated with the bank type.
-A possible explanation for this is that large foreign banks may use other ways to overcome their informational disadvantage (such as contract design and other assessment mechanisms), which can be quite effective in reaching out to SMEs (Beck et al., 2017A).124 In a similar spirit, Cull et al. (2002) find that although small foreign banks lend less to SMEs than small domestic banks, the difference between large foreign and domestic banks is considerably smaller.
-Moreover, de la Torre et al. (2010) use data from bank surveys for a total of 48 banks in 12 countries and find that large and international banks have several comparative advantages (some of the technologies applied to SME lending.
+A possible explanation for this is that large foreign banks may use other ways to overcome their informational disadvantage (such as contract design and other assessment mechanisms), which can be quite effective in reaching out to SMEs (Beck et al., 2017A).
+In a similar spirit, Cull et al. (2002) find that although small foreign banks lend less to SMEs than small domestic banks, the difference between large foreign and domestic banks is considerably smaller.
+Moreover, de la Torre et al. (2010) use data from bank surveys for a total of 48 banks in 12 countries and find that large and international banks have several comparative advantages (some of the technologies applied to SME lending benefit from the effects of economies of scale) and are more aggressive in SME lending.
 They also find that dealing with large corporations may help banks to reach out and offer loans to economically viable SMEs that have long-term relations with those corporations and note that these trends were not thwarted during the financial crisis.